Vikalp03/Arrays/README.md

 3. Lexicographically smallest and largest substring in a string
 4. Program to check whether the strings are anagrams
 5. Program to find out the missing element in the array
+6. Program to find out the duplicate element in the array